thuy-n/thuy-n.github.io/README.md

 ## Education
-- B.A. & Sc., Honours Cognitive Science | McGill University (_Sep 2021 - May 2025_)
+**B.A. & Sc., Honours Cognitive Science @ McGill University (_Sep 2021 - May 2025)**
+Minor in International Development Studies.

 ## Experience
 **Machine Learning Trainee @ AI4Good Lab (_May 2024 - Present_)**
-- Leveraging AI for social good in an intensive training program guided by mentors and industry experts.
+Leveraging AI for social good in an intensive training program guided by mentors and industry experts.
-- Addressing gender disparities in pharmaceuticals through innovative ML solutions to improve drug safety and prescription practices for healthcare providers.

 **Undergraduate Research Assistant @ The Neuro (_May 2023 - Present_)**
-- Designing and conducting an independent Open Science project aimed at enhancing the accessibility of brain-mapping tools in the Baillet Lab - [ neuroSPEED ].
+Designing and conducting an independent Open Science project aimed at enhancing the accessibility of brain-mapping tools in the Baillet Lab - [ neuroSPEED ].
-- Maintaining meticulous documentation, performing validation analyses, and writing the manuscript.